Abstr4/TodoSeUsa.App/README.md

 ## Contact

   You can contact me via [Email](mailto:contact.abstr4@gmail.com) for questions related to this project, or reach out on [LinkedIn](https://www.linkedin.com/in/matiasmargaritini) for professional inquiries.
-You can also find me on [Twitter](https://x.com/Abstr4_) for technical discussions.
+You can also find me on [Twitter](https://x.com/Abstr4_).

 ## License